-The Conference Board Leading Economic Index® (LEI) for Australia Inched Up in October
+The Conference Board Leading Economic Index® (LEI) for Australia Jumped Up in November

-Next month's release of the composite economic indexes will incorporate annual benchmark revisions which bring them up-to-date with revisions in the source data.
+This month's release of the composite economic indexes incorporates annual benchmark revisions which bring them up-to-date with revisions in the source data.
 These revisions do not change the cyclical properties of the indexes.
 The indexes are updated throughout the year, but only for the previous six months.
 Data revisions that fall outside of the moving six-month window are not incorporated until the benchmark revision is made and the entire histories of the indexes are recomputed.
 As a result, the revised indexes, in levels and month-on-month changes, will not be directly comparable to those issued prior to the benchmark revision.